quanguo2088/multi-ref/README.md

 ### 1. Fast Recovery

-Fast recovery was performed on Illumina sequencing data (`DNA-40.5Kb-EM-SE150.fastq`), corresponding to Figure 3B.
+Fast recovery was performed on Illumina sequencing data (`DNA-40.5Kb-EM-SE150.fastq`), corresponding to the results in Figure 3B.

 **Command:**